ARMmbed/mbed-client/porting-guide.md

 #endif // M2M_TIMER_H
 ```

-The timer API functions are asynchronous in nature and it is expected that whenever a timer event is available, it is notified to the `mbed-client` so that the library can act on the _timer expired_ signal.
+The timer API functions are asynchronous in nature and whenever a timer event is available, it is notified to the `mbed-client` so that the library can act on the _timer expired_ signal.
 The callback is received through an Observer class defined in `M2MTimerObserver` .

 The file `m2mtimerobserver.h` is present in `mbed-client`.
 To see how the callback needs to be called, check the implementation in `m2mtimerimpl.cpp` present in  the`mbed-client-linux`.